 And in the morning, I, you know, kind of the same thing, I get directed by divine source to get closer to the well, and in the morning, a woman named Mia, Lucy comes,

-Rick Archer: we mentioned Lord Shiva earlier, but the guy with the Shepherd’s crook.
-Eventually felt that, you know, that was Jesus or may have been.
+Rick: Incidentally, we mentioned Lord Shiva earlier, but the guy with the Shepherd’s crook.
+You eventually felt that, you know, that was Jesus or may have been.
 And then the, the, the guy with a bun on his head and, you know, the tremendous power who was talking about creating and destroying mountains, you felt might be Lord, Lord Shivah didn’t mention that in the telling.

-Robin Landsong: Right.
+Robin: Right.
 Right.
-And, and what I, what I love is that I’m a white girl from the east coast having my near-death experience in Zimbabwe and wasn’t raised Christian and I see Jesus and Sheila,
+And, and what I, what I love is that I’m a white girl from the east coast having my near-death experience in Zimbabwe, and wasn’t raised Christian and I see Jesus and Shiva.

-Robin Landsong: So when people say, you know, well, people have their near-death experience based on their religious training.
+Robin: So when people say, you know, well, people have their near death experience based on their religious training.

 Like I wasn’t exposed to anything Hindu growing up on the east coast.
 So,

-Rick Archer: so you wouldn’t have interpreted it as Lord Shiva at that time, but maybe now
+Rick: So you wouldn’t have interpreted it as Lord Shiva at that time, but maybe now.

-Robin Landsong: I had to look that up later.
-And, and as I’m writing my book about all of this the whole scene about the being in the field, I was kind of saying to my husband was my content editor in the beginning of my, you know, really drawing the story out.
+Robin: No, I had to look that up later.
+And, and as I’m writing my book about all of this the whole scene about the being in the field, I was kind of saying to my husband who was my content editor in the beginning of my, you know, really drawing the story out.

 He was raised Christian and I was not.
 And he said, well, tell me more about this character.
 What was he wearing?
 And I said, well, you know, like kind of a felted robe with like wide sleeves.
-And he had a sheepherder SAF, and he kind of looks at me and he, and I said, does that somebody important?
-It says, the Lord is my shepherd.
+And he had a sheep herder staff, and he kind of looks at me and he, and I said, does that somebody important?
+And he says, the Lord is my shepherd.

 I was like, oh, so I did not have any preconceived ideas.

-Robin Landsong: at the well, yes.
+Robin: at the well, yes.
 She found me at the well, and I now know her name is Mia Lucy.
 I see.
-And so she hit me and they actually even kind of covered my face.
+And so she hid me and they actually even kind of covered my face.

-And we haven’t figured out what agency contacted them, but then another someone, a man came and took me and got me from the hospital and was my transport on the plane, back to the Philadelphia area.
-Yeah, I
+And we haven’t figured out what agency contacted them, but then another someone, a man came and took me and got me from the hospital and was my transport on the plane, back to the Philadelphia airport.

-Rick Archer: take it.
-That land song.
-Wasn’t your original name?
+Rick: Yeah, I take it that Landsong wasn’t your original name?
 You’ve adopted that name, right?
-I mean, as a child, you weren’t Landssong.
-It sort of fits what you do now.
+I mean, as a child, you weren’t Landsong, it sort of fits what you do now.

 And so I said, okay, my name is Landsong.
 And I went and changed my driver’s license and changed my bank account and kind of began my new life.

-Rick Archer: Okay.
-It just got us back to Philadelphia.
-I think it was WC fields who, on his gravestone, it says all things considered.
-I’d rather be in Philadelphia.
+Rick: Okay.
+You just got us back to Philadelphia.
+I think it was WC fields who, on his gravestone, it says “All things considered.
+I’d rather be in Philadelphia”.
 Okay.
 So you ended up coming back to your original family after this.

-Do you have any idea how long you were going?
+Do you have any idea how long you were gone?

-Robin Landsong: As best we can put together, I think I was abducted like probably around the first week in June, or maybe I think we’ve decided like June 12th is about when school ended.
-I tried to look up the records, but I couldn’t find school records for when the last day of school was.
+Robin: As best we can put together, I think I was abducted like probably the around the first week in June, or maybe I think we’ve decided like June 12th is about when school ended.
+I tried to look up the records, but I couldn’t find school records for when the last day of the school was.

-Rick Archer: So that would have been wintertime in South Africa.
+Rick: So that would have been winter time in South Africa.

-Rick Archer: I’m asking kind of trivial questions, but I like these little concrete details,
+Rick: I’m asking kind of trivial questions, but I like these little concrete details.

-Robin Landsong: you know, but it’s, it is very important because there, the rivers would have been dry when I was there and we would research that it was a flood year, the year before and in 1977.
+Robin: You know, but it’s, it is very important because, the rivers would have been dry when I was there and we would research that it was a flood year, the year before and in 1977.

-Robin Landsong: Yeah.
+Robin: Yeah.
 And it is murky and there are crocodiles in it.
+So.

-Rick Archer: How was your homecoming and like, what did you ever learn?
-Like what your parents had thought about your disappearance and what efforts they had made to locate you or anything.
+Rick: Yeah.
+How was your homecoming and like, what did you ever learn?
+Like what your parents had thought about your disappearance and what efforts they had made to locate you or anything like that?